Molagg92/CapstonePage/CapLog.md

 `11:19` : gonna take a quick 15 then get back to my research. the dread is setting in. my time is over.

 `11 : 53` Just cheking in , still researching

+`12:30` another check in, still reading. and dealing with being sick. this is so terrable.